titanicsend/LXStudio-TE/README.md

 Restart your machine and you should see on startup, LXStudio automatically opens.

+## Running ShowKontrol on startup

+1. Enable StartShowKontrol.app to control computer
+   1. System Preferences > Security & Privacy > Accessibility
+   2. Under "Allow these apps to control your computer"
+      1. Click + sign
+      2. Select `startup_items/StartShowKontrol.app`
+2. Add `startup_items/StartShowKontrol.app` to Login Items
+3. Change to automatic login
+   1. (See identical step above in "Running LXStudio on startup")
+4. Remove the password from user account
+   1. (See identical step above in "Running LXStudio on startup")
+5. Keep in Dock
+   1. (See identical step above in "Running LXStudio on startup")

 ## Eclipse

 If Eclipse is like a warm snuggie to you, we'd appreciate you adding any SDK and